 Projecting illustrated writing prompts on the white board or your interactive board during whole group writing instruction allows students to either work independently or collaboratively.

 For example, collaboratively, your class could compose a a 6- strand text message conversation with someone, as the teacher facilitates higher level thinking.
 Independently, your students could individually compose a text message conversation with their best friends about their summer vacations.

-Post its.
+One fun way I have incorporated this in my classroom is with Post its.
 Because there are so many different sizes of sticky notes these days, teachers can literally use them for anything.
 Give each student a sticky note and have them write a response to the writing prompt on it.
 When they have finished responding, students can stick them to the board.